0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 1. Clone the [polygonid-sdk-repository](https://github.com/iden3/polygonid-flutter-sdk.git).

-2. On your Terminal, change the directory to `example`, which is a folder in the polygonid-sdk-repository.
+2. On your Terminal, change the directory to `example`, which is a folder in the `polygonid-sdk-repository`.
 ```
 cd example
 ```